django/channels/docs/community.rst

 These projects from the community are developed on top of Channels:

+* Django-SIO_, Socket.IO for Django, powered by Channels and compatible with the official Socket.IO clients.
 * Beatserver_, a periodic task scheduler for Django Channels.
 * EventStream_, a library to push data using the Server-Sent Events (SSE) protocol.
 * DjangoChannelsRestFramework_, a framework that provides DRF-like consumers for Channels.